GallonSchimmer/PLAY_Plugin-for-LimeSurvey-Audio-Yielding/README.md

 To effectively organize audio files for use with the PLAY plugin in LimeSurvey, following a structured approach to the storage and naming of audio files is essential.
 This organization facilitates the plugin’s Round Robin system for managing audio playback throughout the survey.
 Here's a detailed explanation of how to set up your audio files and directories:

 1. **Top-Level Audio Storage:**
-   - Store all audio files intended for plugin use under the `/upload/surveys/{$surveyId}/files/` directory of your LimeSurvey installation.
+   - Store all audio files not intended for plugin use under the `/upload/surveys/{$surveyId}/files/` directory of your LimeSurvey installation.

 2. **Sample Audios:**
    - Place any sample audios, which are not to be handled by the plugin, directly under the `/upload/surveys/{$surveyId}/files/` directory.